Thanksgiving Week DSPS will be Open Monday the 21st and Tuesday the 22nd from 8am - 5pm.

 Welcome to City DSPS!

-Out of care and concern for the health and safety of you and the entire campus community, masks are required indoors, in addition, students will be required to provide proof of vaccination or a negative COVID-19 test to utilize DSPS in-person services.
-For more information or directions on how to submit your vaccination record, please visit:
+Out of care and concern for the health and safety of you and the entire campus community, masks are required indoors.
+For more information and resources regarding COVID-19, please visit:

-Watch our Introduction Video to find out more about our Services!
+Watch our Welcome Video to find out more about the Services we offer!
 (4 min)

 If you are new to DSPS Services in the San Diego Community College District, the first step in getting connected is to Register for DSPS Services.
 Please note: You must have completed the SDCCD Application and provide Verification of Disability (VOD) to apply.